The reasoning.json Protocol

 }

-How It Relates to Existing Standards
+How It Relates to Existing Conventions

-Standard Purpose Identity Corrections Reasoning Logic
+Protocol Purpose Identity Corrections Reasoning Logic

 robots.txt Crawler access control